braceal/vllm-globus-compute/README.md

 python offline_inference.py
 ```

-# Setup a globus-compute endpoint (funcx) to run LLM inference from anywhere
+# Setup a globus-compute endpoint to run LLM inference from anywhere

 First, install and run the command to configure the endpoint
 ```bash